Soc 001 - Introduction to Sociology » Fall 2019 » Exam 1

 While in the Peace Corps, Kristina enjoyed a delicious Cambodian dinner that included several entrees.
 Later that evening she was told that one of the entrees was roast dog, the same canine Kristina was playing with the day before.
 At this point Kristina became ill and swore she would be a vegetarian as long as she was in Cambodia.
 Which statement most applies to Kristina's experience?

-A. Kristina experienced a facet of globalization.
+A. Kristina experienced culture shock.

 B. Kristina was introduced to new folkways.